NEXUS-IBA, the Home of International Broadcasting on AM and Shortwave

 Professional radio stations, amateur radio enthusiasts and the military have used Shortwave radio to communicate in emergencies such as natural disasters, war, epidemics or other events that disrupt normal communication channels.
 Since shortwave radio signals can travel thousands of miles beyond national borders, they are a valuable asset during international emergencies.

 In addition to its broad reach and interference resilience, shortwave radio offers the advantage of being relatively easy and inexpensive to receive.
 Unlike local AM and FM radio, which require specialized equipment and infrastructure on the target, shortwave radio can be broadcast from abroad and usually very far away using powerful transmitters and directional antennas.
-This makes it possible for individuals and organizations to outsource broadcasting on Shortwave, escape strict media control or censorship from local authorities, and provide a valuable source of information and connection for people in the target areas.
+This allows individuals and organizations to outsource broadcasting on Shortwave, escape strict media control or censorship from local authorities, and provide valuable information and connections for people in the target areas.

-In conclusion, broadcasting on shortwave radio offers several advantages over other forms of communication.
-For example, this has been particularly true in recent conflicts in Iran, Iraq, the ex-republic of Yugoslavia, and Ukraine, particularly in times of war or other disruptions.
+International broadcasting on Shortwave and on International AM/Medium Waves has been particularly effective in recent conflicts in Iran, Iraq, the ex-republic of Yugoslavia, Ukraine, Israel and Palestine, particularly during war or other disruptions.
 With its broad reach, resilience to interference, and ease of setup, Shortwave radio can provide an essential source of information and connection for people in the affected areas.